So, Aunt Flo is back in town, and she’s overstaying her welcome. Or maybe, she wasn’t a wanted guest in the first place.

 Orgasms create uterine muscle contractions — the fun kind, not the giving birth kind.
-The contractions make your uterus shed faster while moving menstrual blood away from the pelvis.
+The contractions make your uterus shed faster while moving menstrual blood away from your pelvis.

 This helps reduce cramping and can make your period end faster.
-So whether you’re flying solo or you have a helping hand, have an orgasm (or five).
-A girl’s gotta do what a girl’s gotta do.
+So, whether you’re flying solo or you have a helping hand, have an orgasm (or five).
+You gotta do what you gotta do.